cryptoteatime/idkca-cashapp/trunk/readme.txt

 - **Customizable**: Easily customize the payment gateway title and description displayed to customers during checkout.
 - **CashApp Tag Support**: Collect payments with your unique CashApp tag.
 - **QR Code Support**: Optionally, provide a QR code for customers to scan and pay.
-- **Email Verification**: Verify the authenticity of payment confirmation emails.
 - **Debugging**: Enable logging for troubleshooting and debugging.

 == Installation ==